 If you want to spend a few months in South America, check out this guide about a backpacking trip!

-Would you like to visit Medellin Colombia?
+Which of these places to visit in Medellin Colombia would you like to see?
 Share your thoughts with me!

 Liked these top things to do in Medellin Colombia?
 Pin this Medellin travel guide for later…